humanitycodes/www/coursework/lessons/slides/html-intro.md

 ## 10 essential HTML tags

 Last time I checked, there were 89 different HTML tags, but we're going to start with just the 10 most common.
 Check out [this list of the 10 essential HTML tags](http://www.99lime.com/_bak/topics/you-only-need-10-tags/).
-Then take a stab at the project below!
+Then take a stab at the project!